How to Automatically Backup your WordPress Blog

 Now you need to create a new bucket and set the backup schedule as you wish.
 I called mine “eugenoprea.com-backup” and set weekly backups.

 I would recommend you to select all the settings after “Backup schedule” and select [Save changes].
-In this way you will have your entire website backed up on an Enterprise infrastructure.
+This way you will have your entire website backed up on an Enterprise infrastructure.

 Just a quick note: